 Influencer and affiliate marketing rely on those with a level of influence or ‘power’ to sway their fans or followers in patronising your brand.

 These influencers are usually celebrities, industry experts, or people with large followings on social.

 They help you create some buzz around your brand or business through their tweets, blog posts, video content, podcasts or other forms of content to showcase your brand and hopefully bring in more sales for your business.

 With influencer marketing, the most important thing is finding the right influencer for your business.
 Using the wrong influencers can do more harm than good to your brand.

 8. Viral Marketing

 It is one of the most challenging types of digital marketing.
-Some brands use memes and video skits that become popular online as a type of digital marketing.
+Some brands use memes and video skits that become popular online as digital marketing.

-These memes and video content will indirectly promote your product or service online, hoping people will also share it online.
+These memes and video marketing content will indirectly promote your product or service online, hoping people will also share it.
 It is an excellent option for b2c businesses.

 If you create a viral piece of content, your ROI on that piece will also increase.
 That viral content will generate an increase in brand awareness.

 Mobile devices dominate consumers’ digital lives, so businesses worldwide focus their advertising budgets on mobile.